milindchavan12/aks/README.md

 - Container Engine : Does Container managment like Pulling images and starting/stoping containers.
 - Kube-proxy : is Kubernetes networking, That means ONE IP per pode in container.
 Also Load Balances across all pods in a Service

+### 2. Pod
+- Pod is smallest unit that Kubernetes manages and is fundamental unit on which rest of the Kubernetes system build on.
+- Each pod contains one or more containers.

 ## Running the Application in Kubernetes

 ![img text](https://github.com/milindchavan12/aks/blob/master/assets/RunApp.png)